 We got so many smiles, hugs, and we met some incredible people, including our new very good friends Bob and Kellie.
-We are so incredibly blessed that a summer job turned into a life long friendship and a promise to catch up with them sometime, somewhere next summer.
+A summer job turning into lifelong friends is such a blessing!
 We met so many amazing people.
 Too many to mention.
 Brian and Annie who finally got married at the lodge.
-“The Susan’s” who gave us great conversations, laughs and yes … food and beer!
+“The Susan’s” who gave us great conversations, laughs, and yes … food and beer!
 Most of these people don’t even realize how they truly impacted us!
 Thank you!!!!

 So if you’re thinking about hosting at a campground, do it!
 You’ll meet some amazing people!
 Possibly eat some amazing food!?!?
-Ha Ha Maybe we’ll come back to Holland Lake next year!
-Or the following year.
-But either way … if you all are ever there, or planning to be there, check it out.
-Make sure you jump online 6 months in advance … and reserve your spots!
-Did I mention … it’s a very busy campground?
-Our two favorite walk-in sites (no reservations needed) are 18 & 30 in the Bay loop, or 1, 2 and 3 in the Larch loop.
+Maybe we’ll come back to Holland Lake in the future!
+But either way, if you all are ever there, or planning to be there, check it out.
+Make sure you jump online 6 months in advance and reserve your spots!
+Did I mention it’s a very busy campground?
+Our two favorite walk-in sites (no reservations needed) are 18 & 30 in the Bay loop, or 1, 2, and 3 in the Larch loop.
 Sweet spots!
 But good luck.
 Please don’t bribe the current occupants.
 LOL (Yes, we saw some crazy things).

 Our Advice: Ask lots of questions about what your job at the campground entails.
 Take time off!
 Smile!
-If you’re having a bad day or things are stressful, it’s not the campers fault!
-They are there to have a few days of a vacation they very rarely get.
-We constantly got comments about how happy we were and there were a few times we were sleep deprived, and exhausted.
+If you’re having a bad day or things are stressful, it’s not the camper’s fault!
+They are there to have a few days of vacation they very rarely get.
+We constantly got comments about how happy we were and there were a few times we were sleep-deprived and exhausted.
 Explore and see what you can around the area.
 Each workamping job will be so different.
-Different place, different amenities, different job expectations.
+Different places, different amenities, different job expectations.
 And last but certainly not least — keep those bathrooms clean!
 People like that!